 Builds a social media calendar

 Usually, a social media manager is the one who knows how to build a social media content calendar.
-There are tools as well as templates available for social media managers to use for creating a content calendar.
+There are social media tools to use for agencies as well as templates available for social media managers to use for creating a content calendar.
 ContentStudio has a feature called Planner, which helps users in creating a content calendar.